surbhi-nair/hpc-project/README.md

 - `src/`: Contains the source code for the LBM implementation.
     - `src/milestones/`: Contains milestone-specific implementations and optimizations.
     - `src/utils/`: Contains utility functions for data handling and visualization.
+    - `src/sliding_lid/`: Contains the sliding lid implementation of the LBM in a modular and structured way.
 - `plots/`: Contains the plots generated from the simulation results.